 "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service" (Romans 12:1).

 The Different Choices

-Man makes many choices as he goes through life.
+We make many choices as we go through life.
 Some of them are good, while others are bad.
-Man chooses to live for God, or the devil.
+We choose to live for God or the devil.